BSN-Professional and Accelerated Second Degree

 On July 15th of each year, a student with incomplete clinical health documents or a student with any documents that expired after July 1st will be removed from all clinical courses.

-Flu vaccine documentation is due annually by October 15th.
-On October 31st, students who have not provided evidence of having received the flu vaccine or Attestation documentation will be removed from any course with a clinical component.
-Please see the “Students Removed from any Courses with a Clinical Component” section.
+Flu vaccine documentation is due annually by October 1st.
+On October 2nd, students who have not provided evidence of having received the flu vaccine or Attestation documentation will not be allowed to attend clinical/lab/SIM and will receive a clinical absence.

 Step 4: Students Removed from any Courses with a Clinical Component